Sidvjn/MicroBLE/README.md

 A (too) simple micropython BLE framework inspired by webframeworks.
 Uses the first word recieved as the route and all the following characters/numbers as parameters.

 Installation:
-Copy MicroBLE.py to your micropython device / Create a new file named MicroBLE.py on your device in Thonny and paste its raw content.
+Copy MicroBLE.py to your micropython device or Create a new file named MicroBLE.py on your device in Thonny and paste the raw content.

 Use the request=True flag when you want the function to recieve parameters.
 Request comes as a list with strings and numbers already converted to int data types.
 Eg: ['World',123,'thirdparam',4]